SurajShukla123/Terraform-Notes/README.md

 # Terraform-Notes

-Here I have wrote down all the required code , For Creating different -2 services in AWS cloud services You need to follow the same and new services will come up in AWS console , But be sure whenever you startany thing on cloud destroy as well when work is done else ready for paying unexpected huge amont of money.
+Here, I have written down all the required code for creating different services in AWS cloud.
+To create new services, you need to follow the same process and the new services will appear in the AWS console.
+However, please ensure that you destroy any resources once your work is done to avoid unexpected high costs.

-So here I'm going to define from where you need to start
+Now, let's define the steps to get started:

-1. AWS Configure in your cli whereever you are going to work
+Configure AWS CLI wherever you are working.

-2. Once that is done be sure terraform is installed in ur system for chekin use terraform --help
+Make sure Terraform is installed on your system.
+You can check by running "terraform --help" in your terminal.

-3. Now write down ur terraform code somewhere I mean any text editor, after creat a new directory under that new file paste ur code here and save it with .tf exten
+Write your Terraform code in a text editor.
+Create a new directory and save the code in a new file with a .tf extension.

-4. Commands
+Run the following commands:

-     1. terraform init
+terraform init
-     2. terraform fmt
+terraform fmt
-     3. terraform validate
+terraform validate
-     4. terraform plan
+terraform plan
-     5. terrform apply
+terraform apply
-5. Check in AWS console if everything was right it will create a new services
+After executing these commands, check the AWS console to verify if everything was created correctly.

-6. Now delete that svc by using this command
+When you are finished, delete the created services by using the following command:

-     1. terraform destroy
+terraform destroy
+Please note that these are general guidelines, and you may need to adapt the steps based on your specific requirements and environment.